Aqua (band): 2007–2015: Reunion and Megalomania

-2016–present: Second reunion and "Barbie World"
+2016–2026: Second reunion with "Barbie World", and disbandment

 In September 2016, it was announced that Aqua will perform "at least 10 concerts" as part of the Vi Elsker 90'erne ("We Love the '90s") music festival.
 It was the first time Aqua performed live in Denmark since 2011.
 On 20 September 2016, Aqua announced that Claus Norreen would not return to the group.
 Norreen said in a statement that his "musical focus" has changed and that he no longer desires to tour with Aqua, but still considers the remaining members of Aqua "his family".

 On 29 May 2018, Aqua announced "The Rewind Tour" in Canada, with fellow 1990s acts Prozzäk and Whigfield.
 In June 2018, Aqua released their single called "Rookie".

 In July 2021, the band released a cover of "I Am What I Am" for Copenhagen Pride 2021.

 On 29 April 2022, during a concert in Tivoli, Copenhagen, the band announced that they would be going on a tour that would continue through 2023.

 In 2023, Aqua was sampled by Nicki Minaj and Ice Spice on the song "Barbie World", for the soundtrack of the film Barbie.
 The song debuted at number seven on the Billboard Hot 100, becoming Aqua's second single to enter the Top 10, and their first since "Barbie Girl".
 "Barbie World" also reached the Top 5 in the UK Singles Chart, in the same week that "Barbie Girl" returned to the UK Top 40 for the first time in 25 years.